Find a healthy dose of motivation, inspiration and education.

 Here’s the thing…

 In my mind grit is the effort needed to counteract whatever forces are holding us back and grace is the whole package of amazing results that come from applying grit.
 But if it takes grit to have grace shouldn’t we be talking about “Grit and Grace”?

 Perhaps grace comes first in the sense that it is so often the people that grace our lives who inspire us to have the grit to obtain our own form of grace…..at least that has been true in my experience.

 My 5-year-old son and I have an evening ritual…we dance to 1 song together before bedtime.

 For 5 blissful minutes we dance with abandon, together, and it always feels like the perfect way to close our imperfect days.

 Some nights we get home too late and some nights are too busy, but I try to come back to it as much as I possibly can because I think it is such a simple way of having a bonding moment with my son AND to let him feel the amazing power movement has to bring him joy.

-There is no denying that we live in body-obsessed culture today: six pack abs, chiseled biceps and defined derrieres seem to be more desirable than movement skill and exploration and that’s…well… sad.
+There is no denying that we live in a body-obsessed culture today: six-pack abs, chiseled biceps, and defined derrieres seem to be more desirable than movement skill and exploration and that’s…well… sad.
 Getting to live in such a remarkable vessel as the body without utilizing its abilities is a missed opportunity, to say the least!